scalajp/2017.scalamatsuri.org/_candidates_en/HideakiTarumi_1.md

   - Intro to Scala
   - Others
 ---
-"I want to do product development using Scala!!"
+"I want to do product development using Scala!"

-As a professional programmer, I spend most amount of my time in developing the products at work.
+As a professional programmer, I spend most of my time developing products at work.
 Wouldn't it be nice if we could use Scala at our day jobs?

-After many attempts of laying the groundwork and proposals, I was finally able to get my work to adopt Scala and even sponsor ScalaMatsuri.
+After many proposals and attempts at laying the groundwork, I was finally able to get my work to adopt Scala and even sponsor ScalaMatsuri.

-In this session, I would like to share my process towards the Scala adoption in a non-top-down way: What I explained and emphasized to the management and other departments so they can be conviced and supportive.
+In this session, I would like to share my process for the adoption of Scala in a non-top-down way; detailing what I explained and emphasized to management and other departments to convince them to support the adoption of Scala.

 Examples:
 - Let's introduce Scala so it's advantageous for engineering XYZ!
-- How we can get project managers on our side for Scala adoption.
+- How to get project managers on your side for Scala adoption.
 - How to get your employer to sponsor ScalaMatsuri.
 - How to get other members of your team involved in studying Scala.